gmail unsubscribeemail managementproductivity

 • Unsubscribe still doesn't work after 10+ business days

-• Requires payment or fee to unsubscribe
+• Requires payment or a fee to unsubscribe

 • Deceptive or misleading subject lines